-Maybe you are wondering if your age, education, location or skills as a writer makes a difference.
-If so, I have some good news for you!
+Maybe you are wondering if your age, education, location, or skills as a writer makes a difference.

-Anyone – regardless of age, education, economic circumstance, geographic location, or skill – can absolutely write a book and get it published.
-You do not need any special credentials, requirements, or training.
+Yes, anyone – regardless of age, education, economic circumstance, geographic location, or skill – can absolutely write a book and get it published.
+You do not need any special credentials, requirements, tools, or training.
+Both kids and adults can write and publish books.

 Daisy Ashford wrote her first work, The Life of Father McSwiney at age 4!
 How did she do it?
 She dictated the book to her father.
 She didn’t stop there.
 By age 9, she wrote yet another book, The Young Visitors.